outofcoffee/imposter/README.md

 * quickly set up a temporary API for your mobile/web client teams whilst the real API is being built
 * decouple your integration tests from the cloud/various back-end systems and take control of your dependencies
 * validate your API requests against an OpenAPI specification
+* capture data and use response templates to provide conditional responses

+Send dynamic responses:

-Provide mock responses using static files or customise behaviour based on characteristics of the request.
+- Provide mock responses using static files or customise behaviour based on characteristics of the request.
-Capture data and use response templates to provide conditional responses.

-Power users can control mock responses with JavaScript or Java/Groovy script engines.
+- Power users can control mock responses with JavaScript or Java/Groovy script engines.
-Advanced users can write their own plugins in a JVM language of their choice.
+- Advanced users can write their own plugins in a JVM language of their choice.

 *****
 ## Getting started